 In accordance with Commission Rule 210.40, a party may elect to file proposed findings of fact and conclusions of law; however, the other side is not required to respond to the proposed findings of fact and conclusions of law.
+The lack of a response does not mean that the proposed findings of fact and conclusions of law are admitted, unless specifically stated as such.
 If a party chooses to file proposed findings of fact and conclusions of law, they must be filed on the same date as the initial post-trial brief.

 The proposed findings of fact shall be in the form of numbered paragraphs.
-The findings shall reflect all section 337 elements, all issues outlined in the notice of investigation, and any other issues that arose during the course of the Investigation.
+The findings shall reflect all section 337 elements, all issues outlined in the Notice of Investigation, and any other issues that arose during the course of the Investigation.
 Section headings consistent with the outline of the post-hearing brief may be used to set off paragraphs that relate to particular section 337 elements or issues.
 To be accepted without alteration, a proposed finding of fact must be an assertion of fact only (i.e., without argument more appropriately placed in the post-hearing brief).

 Each proposed finding of fact must be followed with citations to supporting authority in the evidence.
 Examples of commonly used citations are as follows: